UoB-HPC/SimEng/docs/sphinx/developer/concepts/instructions.rst

 Post-Decode
 ***********
 This is the initial step of an instruction.
-At this stage, the instruction has been fully decoded and is now capable of advertising the registers it reads and writes, as well as various metadata such as whether it's a load, store, or branch, and which architecture-specific instruction group it belongs to.
+At this stage, the instruction has been fully decoded and is now capable of advertising the registers it reads and writes, as well as various metadata such as whether it's a load, store, or branch.
+The instruction is also allocated an architecture-specific group and, when appropriate, a set of execution ports that it can flow through.
+The set of ports available in the model is defined by the user through :ref:`configuration options <execution-ports>`.

 The model can use this information to supply the instruction with the appropriate values for each source operand and determine where the instruction should be sent for processing.